Subscribe to updates

 Open Council Network is an independent organisation.
 We report on West Northamptonshire and are not the council.
 About us

-The Alcohol & Gambling Licensing Sub-Committee of West Northamptonshire Council is scheduled to consider a new premises licence application for Northampton Rugby Football Club Ltd. The meeting will also address the exclusion of the press and public for certain agenda items.
+The Alcohol & Gambling Licensing Sub-Committee of West Northamptonshire Council was scheduled to consider a new premises licence application for Northampton Rugby Football Club Ltd. The meeting's agenda also included standard procedural items.

-New Premises Licence Application for Northampton Rugby Football Club
+New Premises Licence Application – Northampton Rugby Football Club Ltd

 Attendees